syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-UWP.md

 {% endhighlight %}

-Include the following code snippet in the click event of the button in MainPage.xaml.cs to Create PDF and save it in a stream.
+Step 5: Include the following code example in the click event of the button in *MainPage.xaml.cs* file to create PDF document using the [PdfDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfDocument.html) class.
+Then use the [DrawString](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfGraphics.html#Syncfusion_Pdf_Graphics_PdfGraphics_DrawString_System_String_Syncfusion_Pdf_Graphics_PdfFont_Syncfusion_Pdf_Graphics_PdfBrush_System_Drawing_PointF_) method of the [PdfGraphics](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfGraphics.html) object to draw the text on the PDF page.

 {% highlight c# tabtitle="C#" %}

+//Create a PDF document.
 using (PdfDocument document = new PdfDocument())
 {
-//Add a page to the document
+//Add a page to the document.
 PdfPage page = document.Pages.Add();
 //Create PDF graphics for the page
 PdfGraphics graphics = page.Graphics;

-//Set the standard font
+//Set the standard font.
 PdfFont font = new PdfStandardFont(PdfFontFamily.Helvetica, 20);

-//Draw the text
+//Draw the text.
 graphics.DrawString("Hello World!!!", font, PdfBrushes.Black, new PointF(0, 0));

-//Create memory stream
+//Create memory stream.
 MemoryStream ms = new MemoryStream();

-// Open the document in browser after saving it document.Save(ms);
+//Open the document in browser after saving it. document.Save(ms);

-//Close the document
+//Close the document.
 document.Close(true);
 Save(ms, "Sample.pdf");
 }

 {% endhighlight %}

-Use the following helper method to save the stream as a physical file and open the file for viewing.
+Step 6: Use the following helper method to save the stream as a physical file and open the file for viewing.
 {% highlight c# tabtitle="C#" %}

 #region Helper Methods